You are currently viewing Vaginal Yeast Infection: Symptoms, Causes, Treatment, and Prevention

 Home Remedies for Vaginal Yeast Infection: What to Avoid

-Do not put garlic, ginger, herbs, toothpaste, antiseptics, or random mixtures inside the vagina.
+Do not put garlic, toothpaste, antiseptics, herbs, or random mixtures inside the vagina.
 These can irritate delicate tissue and delay proper treatment.
-Guidance on vulvovaginal health from ACOG supports avoiding irritants, while the CDC treatment page supports evidence-based treatment.
+ACOG advises avoiding irritants and harsh products in the vulvovaginal area.

 Safer supportive steps include: